Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Introduction

 \section{Introduction}

 Let $F/F_{0}$ be a quadratic extension of $p$-adic fields of residue characteristic $p$, and let $\sigma$ denote its non-trivial automorphism.
-For $G=\mathrm{GL}_{n}(F)$, we write $\varepsilon$ as a \emph{hermitian matrix} in $G$, i.e. $\sigma(\,^t\varepsilon)=\varepsilon$ with $\,^{t}$ denoting the transpose of the matrices.
-We denote for any $x\in G$ which we call a \emph{unitary involution} on $G$.
-We fix $\tau=\tau_{\varepsilon}$ as a unitary involution on $G$ and we denote by $G^{\tau}$ the subgroup of $G$ consisting of the elements fixed by $\tau$ which we call the \emph{unitary subgroup} of $G$ with respect to $\tau$.
-For $\pi$ an irreducible smooth representation of $G$ over $\mathbb{C}$, Jacquet proposed to study the space of $G^{\tau}$-invariant linear forms on $\pi$, i.e. the space When the space is non-zero, he called $\pi$ to be \emph{distinguished by} $G^{\tau}$.
-For $n=3$ and $\pi$ supercuspidal, he proved in \cite{jacquet2001factorization} by using global argument, that the space is non-zero if and only if $\pi$ is $\sigma$-invariant, i.e. $\pi^{\sigma}\cong\pi$, where $\pi^{\sigma}:=\pi\circ\sigma$ denotes the representation of $\sigma(G)=G$.
+For $G=\mathrm{GL}_{n}(F)$, let $\varepsilon$ be a \emph{hermitian matrix} in $G$, that is, $\sigma(\,^t\varepsilon)=\varepsilon$ with $\,^{t}$ denoting the transpose of matrices.
+We define for any $x\in G$, called a \emph{unitary involution} on $G$.
+We fix $\tau=\tau_{\varepsilon}$ and we denote by $G^{\tau}$ the subgroup of $G$ consisting of the elements fixed by $\tau$, called the \emph{unitary subgroup} of $G$ with respect to $\tau$.
+For $\pi$ an irreducible smooth representation of $G$ over $\mathbb{C}$, Jacquet proposed to study the space of $G^{\tau}$-invariant linear forms on $\pi$, that is, the space When the space is non-zero, he called $\pi$ \emph{distinguished by} $G^{\tau}$.
+For $n=3$ and $\pi$ supercuspidal, he proved in \cite{jacquet2001factorization} by using global argument, that $\pi$ is distinguished by $G^{\tau}$ if and only if $\pi$ is $\sigma$-invariant, that is, $\pi^{\sigma}\cong\pi$, where $\pi^{\sigma}:=\pi\circ\sigma$.
 Moreover he showed that this space is of dimension one as a complex vector space when the condition above is satisfied.
-Besides in \emph{ibid.}, he also gave a sketch of applying his method to the case when $n=2$ and $\pi$ is supercuspidal, to give the same distinction criterion and the same dimension one theorem.
-Based on these results as one of the main reasons, he conjectured that in general, $\pi$ is distinguished by $G^{\tau}$ if and only if $\pi$ is $\sigma$-invariant.
-Moreover, it is also interesting to determined the dimension of the space of $G^{\tau}$-invariant linear forms which is not necessary to be one in general.
-Under the assumption when $\pi$ is $\sigma$-invariant and supercuspidal, Jacquet further conjectured that the dimension equals to one.
+Besides in \emph{ibid.}, he also sketched a similar proof when $n=2$ and $\pi$ is supercuspidal, to give the same criterion of being distinguished and the same dimension one theorem.
+Based on these results, he conjectured that in general, $\pi$ is distinguished by $G^{\tau}$ if and only if $\pi$ is $\sigma$-invariant.
+Moreover, it is also interesting to determine the dimension of the space of $G^{\tau}$-invariant linear forms which is not necessarily one in general.
+Under the assumption that $\pi$ is $\sigma$-invariant and supercuspidal, Jacquet further conjectured that the dimension is one.

-In addition, by Arthur-Clozel \cite{arthur1989simple}, for $\pi$ an irreducible representation of $G$, it is in the image of quadratic base change with respect to $F/F_{0}$ if and only if it is $\sigma$-invariant.
-Thus for irreducible representations, the conjecture of Jacquet gives a relation between quadratic base change and $G^{\tau}$-distinction.
+In addition, an irreducible representation $\pi$ of $G$ is contained in the image of quadratic base change with respect to $F/F_{0}$ if and only if it is $\sigma$-invariant (\cite{arthur1989simple}).
+Thus for irreducible representations, the conjecture of Jacquet gives a connection between quadratic base change and $G^{\tau}$-distinction.